mwilck/test-udev-rules/README.md

 the test procedure in all runs, in particular for `ID_SERIAL` and other `ID_xxx` variables, and for the symlinks that control how the system sees the devices.
 Some minor deviations are normal.
-For ATA devices, results will different in the cases with and without sg3_utils.
+For ATA devices, results will appear different in the cases with and without `sg3_utils`, because in the former case they are treated as SCSI and in the latter as (S)ATA.
+The important `ID_xxx` variables should be equal, though.